FreedomNow2025/Anti_Censorship_Holon/Files/sm/x.md

 * X.com worked on being killed by all advertising turned off (when Elon purchased it).
 DC Dictators had US intel control to get 99% of US Fortune 1000 companies to turn OFF their advertising IMMEDIATELY (all at one time).

+# Starving Ad Revenue:
+* After 18 brands launched a $2.5 billion boycott of X (formerly Twitter) in 2022, Elon fired back yesterday with a ruthless lawsuit
+*  X's ad revenue plummeted by $1.5 billion in 2023, a 33% drop from 2021.
+* The companies coordinated through GARM, the Global Alliance for Responsible Media

 ## Companies That Reduced or Turned Off Advertising on X.com (Twitter) Between 2021 and 2023
 - Apple
 - IBM
 - Disney